Ben-Spencer/DataStructures/README.md

 # Read Me
-This repository contains the knowledge I have accumulated about discrete mathematics, data structures, algorithms, distributed & parallel system design, networking, and machine learning in preparation for coding interviews.
+This repository contains the knowledge I have accumulated about discrete mathematics, data structures, and algorithms in preparation for coding interviews.
 This following list is not complete with all information about the aforementioned topics, however, it is a great starting point to prepare for your coding interviews.<br><br>
 <h1>Table of Contents</h1>
 <h2>Discrete Mathematics</h2>
 <ul>